Travix-International/go-servicefoundation/README.md

         return true
     }

+	// You can implement your own router and binding it using the ServiceOptions:
+	//opt.RouterFactory = (...)
-	// Use this in case you want to handle the public root endpoint yourself instead of relying
+	// Please note that if you use your own RouterFactory, you'll have to handle the public service endpoints yourself:
-	// on the default catch-all handling.
-	opt.UsePublicRootHandler = true
+	// service/version, service/liveness and service/readiness

 	opt.SetState(&CustomServiceStateManager{})